influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/offset-and-soffset.md

 There is an [ongoing issue](https://github.com/influxdata/influxdb/issues/7571) that requires queries with `SLIMIT` to include `GROUP BY *`.

 {{% note %}}
-**NOTE:** InfluxDB returns no results if the `SOFFSET` clause paginates through more than the total number of series.
+**Note:** InfluxDB returns no results if the `SOFFSET` clause paginates through more than the total number of series.
 {{% /note %}}

 ### Examples